jamis/jamis.github.io/_posts/2014-06-30-need-greed-speed.md

 All he heard, though, was a voice.
 A familiar, deep, grating voice, which boomed to beat the thunder and seemed to fill the entire dungeon with echoes.

-"Who summons me?
-Answer, mortal, or feel my wrath!"
+"WHO SUMMONS ME?
+ANSWER, MORTAL, OR FEEL MY WRATH!"

 "Shh!"
 Fabian hissed desperately.
 "It's me!
 Fabian!
 Hush, please, or you'll give me away!"

-"Fabian?" boomed the voice again, and then, more quietly, "ah, I mean *ahem* Fabian?
+"FABIAN?" boomed the voice again, and then, more quietly, "ah, I mean *ahem* Fabian?
 That apprentice of Basil's?
 Ah, hmm."
 A pause, then, quieter still: "Tell me more about why we have to be quiet?
 And, for that matter...why is it so *dark*, here?
 This is blacker than the eighth heart of Hocthhhpu."
 The last was pronounced messily.

 Fabian, unsure he even wanted to know what "Hocthhhpu" was, shook his head in bewilderment.
 "I'm lost," he explained, "in the dungeons under Curmudgeon castle.
 I'm trying to escape, you see.
-Only, I'm lost...as, I guess, I just said."
+Only, I'm lost...as, I guess, I said."

 There was a long pause before Nigel answered.
 "Where's Basil?"